jorishr/notes-on-javascript/_basics/program_structure/bindings.md

 }
 //-> undefined
 ```
-Because the `y` variable inside the functions has the same name as the global variable and will override the exisiting value.
+Because the `y` variable inside the functions has the same name as the global variable and will override the existing value.
 Inside the function `y` gets hoisted to the top of the function as `var y;` declared with a value of `undefined`.

 ## Updating binding values shortcodes
 ```js